mazzonelorenzo1/LiquidAI/README.md

 The model generates audio that is decoded and saved as .wav files:

 answer_Liquid.wav
 answer_GPU.wav
 answer_Cuda.wav
 answer_solution.wav

 You can evaluate the results by:

-Listening to the generated .wav files
+Listening to the generated .wav files,

-Reviewing the printed text response
+Reviewing the printed text response,
 Inspecting the flow of turns in the terminal

 7. Repository Structure